k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 ## Deploy the Reference Tables

 Reference Tables must be deployed before being used.
-As a result of the deployment a synchronization [job](/articles/20_jobs_and_batch_services/01_fabric_jobs_overview.md) process will be triggered in the background to ensure that all commonDB copies are kept in-sync across the Fabric Cluster.
+As a result of the deployment, a synchronization [job](/articles/20_jobs_and_batch_services/01_fabric_jobs_overview.md) process is triggered in the background to ensure that all commonDB copies are kept in-sync across the Fabric Cluster.

 To deploy the Reference Tables, go to the **Project Tree**, right click **References**, select **Deploy to Server** and then the **Server** to deploy to the Reference table.

 Note:

-If the reference table as been attached to an LU Schema as described [above](/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md#configure-lu-to-use-a-reference-table), the LU will also need to be (re-)deployed.
+If the reference table as been attached to an LU Schema as described [above](/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md#configure-lu-to-use-a-reference-table), the LU must also be (re-)deployed.